Skip to content

 root.configure(bg="#d0ebff") # Light blue background

-# Function to add a new task
+# Add new task

 def add_task():

-# Function to cross out a selected task
+# Cross out selected task

 def cross_task():

-selected = task_listbox.curselection()
+selected = task_listbox.curselection() # Get selected task from listbox

 if selected:

-current_task = task_listbox.get(selected)
+current_task = task_listbox.get(selected) # Get selected text to modify

-task_listbox.insert(selected, f"✔ {current_task}")
+task_listbox.insert(selected, f"✔ {current_task}") # Mark as complete

 # Entry box for adding tasks

-task_entry = tk.Entry(width=30, font=("Helvetica", 14))
+task_entry = tk.Entry(

-task_entry.grid(row=0, column=1, padx=10, pady=10)
+task_entry.grid(row=0, column=1, columnspan=2, padx=10, pady=10)

 # Add Task button